 What is a Hotel Group?

 Hotel Groups are small communities of fellow pilgrims.
 Each Hotel Group takes part in ‘whole pilgrimage’ events as well as activities involving just their group.
-Each group is supported by a hotel Leadership Team made up of two leaders (one male, one female) a deputy leader, nurses, a doctor and chaplain.
+Each group is supported by a Hotel Leadership Team made up of two leaders (one male, one female) a deputy leader, nurses, a doctor and chaplain.
 This team guides their group through the various events of the week, assisting pilgrims if they have any concerns or difficulties.

-Do I need to buy food/drinks in Lourdes?
+Do I need to buy food or drinks in Lourdes?

 All accommodation is full board which means that breakfast, lunch and dinner.
 You will only receive hot drinks with breakfast.
 You can purchase additional drinks from your hotels or the many cafés and shops in Lourdes.
 Personal water bottles can be refilled in hotels or directly from taps in the Sanctuary, free of charge.

 I have special dietary requirements: do I need to bring my own food?